Daniela Ludwig: Political positions

 In June 2017, Ludwig voted against Germany's introduction of same-sex marriage.
+In 2024, Ludwig was elected as her party's spokesperson for "jewish life in Germany and relations to the state of Israel."
+In this position, she has expressed her support for the israeli government in the ongoing war in Gaza and her adherence to the German concept of "Staatsraison."
+She supports arms deliveries to Israel.

 Recognition

 In 2019 Ludwig received the Order of Merit of the Federal Republic of Germany (Cross of Merit) for charitable engagement.

 Personal life

 Ludwig married Florian Ludwig, teacher and city councillor, in 2010.
 They became parents of twins in 2011.